repl1307/Zephyr-UI/README.md

 # Zephyr-UI
 A simple UI library designed for vanilla Javascript.
 It comes with a multitude of built in components, and simplifies working with the DOM.
+Currently a work in progress.